 According to Keith Hagen, Director of Conversion Services at Inflow, having enough traffic is important, but when it comes to running tests for continuous CRO, the real question to ask is if you have enough conversions:

-Testing is made on a conversion # basis, not a site traffic basis.
+Testing is made on a conversion-focused basis, not a site-traffic basis.

-A site with millions of monthly visitors is great, but if the goals being tested against only has 100 conversions a week, it may not be worth testing.
+A site with millions of monthly visitors is great, but if the goals being tested against only have 100 conversions a week, it may not be worth testing.

-Keith also published How To Prioritize Your Website Testing recently, which would be a good article to follow-up with if you have enough traffic.
+Keith also published How To Prioritize Your Website Testing, which is a good article to follow up with if you have enough traffic.

-As the cost/benefit to doing SEO returns a lower ROI (all of the low-hanging fruit has been picked, and traffic has grown substantially) it begins to make more sense to optimize your existing traffic for better conversions, as opposed to driving more low-converting traffic into the top of the funnel.
+As the cost/benefit of doing SEO returns a lower ROI (all of the low-hanging fruit has been picked, and traffic has grown substantially) it begins to make more sense to optimize your existing traffic for better conversions.

 To answer that question, we need to know a few more pieces of information.
 Let’s say the average order value (AOV) is $100.
 We won’t worry about lifetime value (LTV) for the sake of simplicity.
 The site currently receives about 100,000 unique visitors per month.